How did Aurora Innovation Inc. (AUR) fare last session?

-As of Monday, Aurora Innovation Inc.’s (NASDAQ:AUR) stock closed at $2.56, up from $2.54 the previous day.
-While Aurora Innovation Inc. has overperformed by 0.79%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AUR fell by -74.17%, with highs and lows ranging from $17.77 to $1.84, whereas the simple moving average fell by -59.36% in the last 200 days.
+The share price of Aurora Innovation Inc. (NASDAQ:AUR) rose to $2.70 per share on Friday from $2.64.
+While Aurora Innovation Inc. has overperformed by 2.27%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AUR fell by -72.56%, with highs and lows ranging from $17.77 to $1.84, whereas the simple moving average fell by -56.12% in the last 200 days.

 Sponsored